ExMember/exmember.github.io/_drafts/sixteen-ton-boulder.md

 - Sisyphus
 ---

+Sixteen tons up the mountain and then
+The boulder rolls down that mountain again.
+The lord of hell won't let me go.
+I gotta roll this boulder up the mountain once mo'.

 Some people say death is oblivion.
 Some think we die and go to heaven.
 Blessed peace or completely gone,